 - URL strings provide a thematic signal of what a page is about.
-For example, this URL string https://sherpas.design/pages/services tells Google that this page is about the services we, at Sherpas Design, offer.
+For example, this URL string https://sherpas.design/pages/services tells Google that this page is about the services we offer.

 - Strategically incorporating keywords in your meta tags, alt tags, image file names, headings, subheadings, URLs, etc. is still an important ranking factor.

 - Using images, video and other multimedia elements (such as 3D models) in your product descriptions is a content quality signal.
-Note: At Shopify Unite 2019, Shopify announced that, by the end of the year, merchants will be able to display their products in a highly interactive and engaging way using video, 3D models, and AR.
-Store owners will be able to upload and store videos and 3D models the same way they upload and store images.
-By announcing this feature, Shopify became the first-ever e-commerce platform to natively support 3D and AR shopping experiences.
+Note: Shopify merchants can display their products in a highly interactive and engaging way using video, 3D models, and AR.
+They can upload and store videos and 3D models the same way they upload and store images.
+In fact, Shopify is the first-ever e-commerce platform to natively support 3D and AR shopping experiences.
 Read more

 - Helpful supplementary content (such as currency converters, for example) is a content quality signal.